 On Friday, November 1st Ann made the decision to leave the Lab in an unsafe condition (left dangerous chemical out in the open) while she left the lab unsupervised (students and staff members all have access to the lab and could have been harmed).
-Ann reported to me that she was having a and needed to leave, however she did not follow proper procedures to notify those who have access of the unsupervised harmful chemicals.
+Ann reported to me that she was having a statement and needed to leave, however she did not follow proper procedures to notify those who have access of the unsupervised harmful chemicals.
 Ann was gone for a prolonged period of time before returning to the lab to clean and secure the chemicals.

 As discussed below, Respondent has proven by preponderance of the evidence that Complainant left the lab in an unsafe state on November 1, 2019.
 However, even if that were not the case, Ms. Berry provided an accurate description of the incident based upon Complainant's contemporaneous statements to Ms. Berry on November 1, 2019.
 Complainant verbally told Ms. Berry she was leaving chemicals out and also wrote multiple emails indicating Complainant was leaving the lab in a less than safe condition.
-It is also true that Complainant informed Ms. Berry she was having a failed to provide notification to individuals with access to the lab that it was not in a clean state, and left the lab for a prolonged period of time, 1.5 hours versus the half of an hour she discussed with Ms. Berry.
+It is also true that Complainant informed Ms. Berry she was having a Mathematical State, and left the lab for a prolonged period of time, 1.5 hours versus the half of an hour she discussed with Ms. Berry.